peppergv4/hackathon-resources/lighttpd-example.md

 Notice the SEGV?
 Congratulations!
 You've reproduced your first defect!

-#### macOS
+#### macOS/WSL

-Due to limitations with Docker for Mac, we have separate instructions to demonstrate reproducing the lighttpd vulnerability.
+Due to limitations with Docker for Mac/Docker Desktop, we have separate instructions to demonstrate reproducing the lighttpd vulnerability.

 ```
 mayhem sync .